mono/website/docs/gui/index.md

 This page contains a list with a couple of known toolkits for Graphical User Interfaces that you can use in your Mono software.

-If you need help to know which one is the best for your project, please have a look at [Picking the Right Toolkit](/docs/gui/gui-toolkits/).
+If you need help to know which one is the best for your project, please have a look at [Choosing a GUI Toolkit](/docs/gui/choosing-a-gui/).

 [Gtk#](/docs/gui/gtksharp/)
 ---------------------------------------------------------